-How to Do a ‘For Sale By Owner’ and Sell Your House
+How to Do a ‘For Sale By Owner’ for a Quick Home Sale

-Though it seems counterintuitive, the costs associated with selling a home can be considerable.
+Though it seems counterintuitive, the costs associated with selling a home can be considerable, especially if you want a quick home sale.
 California’s real estate commissions rates are some of the highest in the nation, in fact.
 If you use a real estate agent, you’re going to pay for it, sometimes as much as 5% to 6% of the selling price of your home.
 Acting as your own real estate agent could save you some cash.
 But if you don’t know how to successfully conduct a ‘for sale by owner’ transaction, you might end up paying a lot for that too, in both money and time, especially if your house is not selling as fast as you need it to—or doesn’t sell at all.

 To make sure you have as little trouble as possible selling your house yourself, here’s what you can do to make the sale go as smoothly—and as quickly—as possible: